StanfordSpezi/spezi-firebase/README.md

 <!--

-This source file is part of the Stanford Biodesign Digital Health Spezi Firebase Remote Notifications open-source project
+This source file is part of the Stanford Biodesign Digital Health Spezi Firebae open-source project

 SPDX-FileCopyrightText: 2025 Stanford University and the project authors (see CONTRIBUTORS.md)